Llanbradach

-Naming
+Llanbradach was used in 2011 as the filming site for funeral home scenes in the comedy-drama Stella.

+Toponymy

-Ordinarily, "Llan" means church or parish, but in this case the origin of the name may come from "Nant Bradach", which means "the banks of river Bradach" ("Bradach" is an Irish word meaning robbing or pilfering).
+Ordinarily, "Llan" means church or parish, but in this case the name may come from "Nant Bradach", which means "the banks of river Bradach" ("Bradach" is an Irish word meaning robbing or pilfering).
 Alternatively, the Welsh word "brad" (treachery or deceit) could have been coupled with the Irish "-ach" suffix (stream or river), creating "a treacherous stream" – possibly one that is prone to sudden, destructive floods.
-The name is thought to have come into being from around 1597.
-It is usually taken to be a hybrid Welsh and Irish Name, Nant-Bradach as above, which would indicate a period long before 1597 (when the Llanbradach Fawr farm and house is mentioned), when the Irish ravaged the Glamorgan coast and the Holms, leaving names around (Rheliw'r Gwyddyl).
+The name is thought to have come into being around 1597.
+It is usually taken to be a hybrid Welsh and Irish name, Nant-Bradach as above, which would indicate a period long before 1597 (when the Llanbradach Fawr farm and house are mentioned), when the Irish ravaged the Glamorgan coast and the Holms, leaving names around (Rheliw'r Gwyddyl).
 The flood happened because they built on a floodplain.

 History

 Coal industry

 Llanbradach Colliery was opened in the 1890s, and reached peak production in the 1930s, but was shut down in 1961.
 A number of old mine buildings are still visible to the rear of the village.